faisallbhr/php-mvc-auth-boilerplate/README.md

 # PHP MVC with Authentication Boilerplate

-I hate the syntax, but I never give up :D
+I hate the syntax, but I never give up 😁.

 ### Welcome